richiecarmichael/Esri-Gamepad/README.md

 ## Known Issues

-* When the app starts, the camera may spontaneously creep with any controller interaction.
-Occasionally the creeping is crazy dash.
+* When the app starts, the camera may spontaneously creep without any controller interaction.
+Occasionally it may be an erratic spin.
 To correct this, after a few seconds press the **start** button.
 This will reset the controller.
 * Occasionally when the app starts, scene layers (e.g. buildings) may no fully load.
 To correct this refresh the browser and wait 5-10 seconds before using the controller.

 ## The Caveats

 * The app is experimental.
-The app is based on draft implementations of the gamepad API in modern browsers.
+The app is based on draft implementations of the [gamepad API](https://w3c.github.io/gamepad/) in modern browsers.
 * The app has not been tested with a Sony PlayStation controller.

 ## Demonstration